On a Path to HTML Injection

 - Validation routines must be applied to all incoming data, not just parameters.
 Form fields and querystring parameters may be the most notorious attack vectors, but they’re not the only ones.
 Request headers and URL components are just as easy to manipulate.

-- Blacklisting often fails because developers have a poor understanding for or a limited imagination of crafting exploits.
+- Deny lists fail because developers don’t anticipate the various ways of crafting exploits.
 Even worse are filters built solely from observing automated tools, which leads to naive defenses like blocking